Irish Birth Marriage and Death Records

 Witnesses to the marriage

 Witnesses to the marriage were sometimes siblings of the bride and groom.
-Addresses recorded on marriage certificates represent the address used the night before the wedding and not always the family home of the bride and groom.
+Addresses recorded on marriage certificates represent the address used the night before the wedding and not always the family home of the bride or groom.

 Civil Death Certificates are the least informative, recording: